r3l1v/RequestMinimizer/README.md

 # Burp Suite Request Minimizer Extension

 This extension minimizes headers or cookies for current HTTP request in the invoked context.
 It will display the Request with the smallest number of headers/cookies without any change in the Response

+## Warning

+This extension was part of internal development, as the functionalty it aimed to achieve was added into already existing extension, [Request Minimizer](https://portswigger.net/bappstore/cc16f37549ff416b990d4312490f5fd1), this project is no longer maintained.

 ## Installation